neoforged/Documentation/docs/entities/index.md

 }
 ```

-Your entity can also be disabled from picking entirely like so:
+Your entity can also be disabled from picking entirely.
+The primary use case for this would be multipart entities, such as the ender dragon, where the parent entity has picking disabled, but the parts have it enabled again, for finer hitbox tuning.
+Picking can be disabled like so:

 ```java
 @Override